davidgohel/fpeek/README.md

   - Use function `wc_l()` to count lines contained in a file.
   - Functions `file_head_show()` and `file_tail_show()` will display
     first and last lines of the file.
-Function `file_less` is reproducing a basic `less` usage (available only in interactive mode).

 Sometimes encoding is an issue when files generated on a “Windows” machine has to be used on a “Linux” machine.
 Function `file_iconv` will